MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 ### Create an Azure Spring Cloud instance and apps

 Provision an Azure Spring Cloud instance in your Azure subscription, if one does not already exist.
-THen, create an application there.
+Then, create an application there.
 For instructions, see [Quickstart: Launch an existing Azure Spring Cloud application using the Azure portal](/azure/spring-cloud/spring-cloud-quickstart-launch-app-portal).

 [!INCLUDE [ensure-console-logging-and-configure-diagnostic-settings-azure-spring-cloud](includes/ensure-console-logging-and-configure-diagnostic-settings-azure-spring-cloud.md)]

 [!INCLUDE [configure-persistent-storage-azure-spring-cloud](includes/configure-persistent-storage-azure-spring-cloud.md)]

-### Migrate Spring Cloud Vault secrets to Azure KeyVault

-You can inject secrets directly into applications through Spring by using the Azure KeyVault Spring Boot Starter.
-For more information, see [How to use the Spring Boot Starter for Azure Key Vault](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).

-> [!NOTE]
-> Migration may require you to rename some secrets.
-Update your application code accordingly.

 ### Migrate all certificates to KeyVault